Senmō Main Line: Service

 Nearly all services on the line are Local services, which stop at every station.
 The Rapid Shiretoko train runs between Abashiri and Kushiro, with one daily return working.

+As of 16 March 2024, all services are operated by the H100 series.

 History

 In 1887 a private 41 km 1067mm gauge line was opened from a sulphur mine at Atsanobori to a refinery at Shibecha, 48 km north of Kushiro.
 Known as the Kushiro Railway, it closed 9 years later when the sulphur was mined out.
 35 years after it closed the 17 km section of the Senmo line between Mashu - Shibecha was built on the formation of the Kushiro Railway.

 Construction of the Senmo line started from both Asashiri and Kushiro, with the northern portion opening to Satsutsuru in sections between 1924 and 1929, and the southern portion opening in sections to Kawayu between 1927 and 1930.
 The Satsutsuru - Kawayu section opened in 1931, completing the line.

 Freight services on the line ceased in 2002.